 - National nominating agencies invited to nominate candidates, including contact details

-- Universities/university bodies invited to nominate their own academic staff for Master’s, PhD, and split-site (PhD) study
+- Universities/university bodies invited to nominate their own academic staff for Master’s and PhD study

 Approximately 300 of these scholarships are awarded each year.
 The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to get a scholarship.
 There are no quotas for scholarships for any individual country.
 Candidates nominated by national nominating agencies are in competition with those nominated by universities/university bodies, and the same standards will be applied to applications made through either channel.